 C++ or Python?

 Both C++ and Python are highly popular.
 And they have been popular for many years with no sign of decline in popularity.
 Therefore, if you learn either of those, chances are that you won’t even have to learn some other language to get your first job.

 But you will often see developers arguing against learning Python first.
 They would say that the factors that make C++ hard are the reasons that you will become a much better software developer if you learn it first.
-According to them, a Python developer would cry if he or she would have to then learn C++.
-But a C++ developer would breath through learning Python.
+According to them, a Python developer would cry if he or she had to learn C++.
+But a C++ developer would breathe through learning Python.
 But is this statement really true?
 Let’s find out.